rasprague/zoia-patches/digital heat/README.md

 basically it's a dirtbox with bells and whistles and lots of knobs for tweaking

-I had to keep the patch mono. the OD / Distorion and Fuzz modules are pretty cpu heavy (~20%). when I tried adding a stereo path the cpu maxed out quickly and stuff stopped responding =[
+I had to keep the patch mono. the OD / Distortion and Fuzz modules are pretty cpu heavy (~20%). when I tried adding a stereo path the cpu maxed out quickly and stuff stopped responding =[

 ## features
 - lots of ways to tweak an overdrive / distortion / fuzz sound